-As more and more companies establish ambitious carbon reduction and net-zero goals, it is important that these goals be established using science-based analysis and targets.
-Companies that establish carbon-reduction goals not based on detailed analysis run the risk of setting unrealistic targets and could be more susceptible to accusations of greenwashing.
+As more and more companies establish ambitious carbon reduction and net-zero goals, these goals must be established using science-based analysis and targets for carbon accounting.
+Companies that define carbon-reduction goals not based on detailed analysis run the risk of setting unrealistic targets and could be more susceptible to accusations of greenwashing.

-The Greenhouse Gas Protocol’s Carbon Accounting Framework, based on standards put forth by World Resources Institute and the Business Council for Sustainable Development, is widely used and considered a best practice for carbon accounting.
-The framework and accompanying standards extend beyond carbon dioxide and include other greenhouse gas emissions (GHGs) like methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride and nitrogen trifluoride.
-Companies then translate these other GHGs into carbon equivalents or CO2e, based on their global warming potential (or GWP), to allow for reporting in a common unit.
+The Greenhouse Gas Protocol’s Carbon Accounting Framework, based on standards by the World Resources Institute and the Business Council for Sustainable Development, is widely used and considered a best practice for carbon accounting.
+However, the framework and accompanying standards extend beyond carbon dioxide and include other greenhouse gas emissions (GHGs) like methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, nitrogen trifluoride.
+Companies then translate these other GHGs into carbon equivalents, or CO2, based on their global warming potential (or GWP) to allow for reporting in a common unit.
 For simplicity, we will refer to all GHGs as carbon emissions.